 Remember that the majority of applicants (9,228 apps last cycle, to be precise) will come with strong credentials.
 Those credentials get you to the threshold, but they won’t get the interview, because Harvard has seen it all.
 Once you’ve reached a certain level of exceptionalism in terms of being brilliant, driven and dedicated, it’s all about your story.
 Think of it like drafting a “movie trailer” for your life – your essay should be engaging, interesting, with a level of drama and a pace that keeps the story moving.
 A great essay will entice the reader to say wow, I cannot wait to meet this person and learn more.

-Here are five key tips for writing a powerful HBS essay:
+5 key tips to writing a powerful Harvard MBA essay:

 1. Do NOT display a highlights reel of professional achievements.